-Pass-through funds to public libraries represent 65.5% of the Agency's General Fund's budget.
-The State Library is functioning on less than 3% of the total appropriation.
-The budget cut of 3.9% that was given for FY2009 will have a significant and tremendous impact on the Library.
+Pass-through funds to public libraries represent 62% of the Agency's General Fund's budget.
+The State Library is functioning on less than 1.5% of the total appropriation.
+The budget cuts that our Agency took last year totaled 24.6% of our general appropriation, which had a tremendous impact on the Library.
+We took these cuts in DISCUS databases, temporary services, and state aid to public libraries, operating, administration, furlough for all staff and not filling vacancies.